paid for the van, we're gonna

 - Same with Sky Blue.

 - The 1995 film adaptation of the classic British comic character Judge Dredd, starring Sylvester Stallone.
-Despite one of Dredd's most famous traits being that he has never taken off his helmet or shown his face in the more than 30-year history of the comic, the producers were paying for a big name star so Stallone went helmetless about 20 minutes into the movie and stayed that way.
+Despite one of Dredd's most famous traits being that he has never taken off his helmet or shown his face (at least not when he wasn't disguised, injured or bandaged to the point where you can't actually see his face) in the more than 30-year history of the comic, the producers were paying for a big name star so Stallone went helmetless about 20 minutes into the movie and stayed that way.

 - The Soviet film version of Solaris, directed by Andrei Tarkovsky, used this trope to justify the production team's trip to Japan by a long highway scene in the middle of the movie.